|

 Making Memories Despite the Imperfections…

-About this time several years ago, my baby sister bought a house we lovingly called Hawk’s Ridge.
+Several years ago, my baby sister bought a house we lovingly called Hawk’s Ridge.

-We were all at her house painting walls, pulling up old carpet, and taking down broken door trim.
 I was dressed in long sleeves, overalls, and work boots.

 Basically, it would have been easier to wear a hazmat suit.